Venomous

 Image of Saw Scaled Viper

-Saw-scaled vipers are venomous snakes containing four types of toxins – cardiotoxins, neurotoxins, hemotoxins, and cytotoxins.
+They are venomous snakes containing four types of toxins – cardiotoxins, neurotoxins, hemotoxins, and cytotoxins.
 Their venom toxicity varies based on location, specimen, milking, sex, and injection method.
-The intravenous LD50 value in mice ranges from 2.3 mg/kg to 24.1 mg/kg to 0.44-0.48 mg/kg.
+The intravenous LD50 value in mice is 0.24 mg/kg.
 The venom of the females is more toxic than that of males.
+On average, they produce 18 mg of dry venom with a recorded maximum of 72 mg.

-Local symptoms of their bites are swelling and pain, which can extend to the entire limb between 12 to 24 hours.
+Local symptoms of their bites are swelling and pain, which can extend to the entire limb between 12-24 hours.
 Blisters may appear on the skin in extreme cases.
-Other dangerous systematic symptoms are coagulation defects and hemorrhages.
+Other dangerous systematic symptoms include coagulation defects and hemorrhages.

 Saw Scaled Vipers at a Glance